elimelt/notes/operating-systems/v1-kernels-and-processes/3-the-programming-interface.md

      NULL, // Thread handle not inheritable
      FALSE, // Set handle inheritance to FALSE
      0, // No creation flags
-     NULL, // Use parent’s environment block
+     NULL, // Use parent's environment block
-     NULL, // Use parent’s starting directory
+     NULL, // Use parent's starting directory
      &si, // Pointer to STARTUPINFO structure
      &pi ) // Pointer to PROCESS_INFORMATION structure
  )